normen/vim-mermaid-ascii/README.md

 └───┘     └───┘     └───┘     └───┘
 ```

-Move your cursor into the diagram area and the original mermaid code will appear for editing!
+But when you save the file, it contains the original mermaid code!
+The ASCII art is just a visual display.

+To edit: use `zo` to open the fold or use `:MermaidAsciiToggleBlock`

 ## License